Photo credit: www.torange.us

 According to the U.S. Census Bureau, over 40 million Americans move into new homes each year.
 If you own a parrot and plan on relocating in the upcoming months, you should take some extra precautions to ensure your feathered friend is safe, comfortable, and happy.

 Moving can be a stressful time for both people and their pets.
-Failing to make a seamless transition into a new home could result in anxiety, depression, and a variety of health ailments in your pet parrot.
+Failing to make a seamless transition into a new home could result in anxiety, depression, and a variety of health ailments in your pet parrot, especially after long travels.

 So how do you get started?